Maple Ridge family loses home to fire - Maple Ridge News

-Angela Hillyard, her husband Brian and their two young grandchildren were woken by neighbours who saw smoke coming from their house on the 12200 block of 22th Street at approximately 5 a.m. on Friday morning.
+Angela Hillyard, her husband Brian and their two young grandchildren were woken by neighbours who saw smoke coming from their house in the 12200-block of 227th Street at approximately 5 a.m. on Friday.

 “The neighbours were amazing.
 They woke us up, and we were lucky to get out alive,” she said.